animetrics/STDIORedirect/README.md

 consists of a native Cpp class, STDIORedirectNative, which uses pipe and dup2 to create a new file descriptor pair with STDOUT or STDERR attached to the write end of the pipe.
-It also provides a method for reading from the pipe, which can be used to capture the written output.
+It also provides a method for reading from the pipe, which can be used to capture the written output in a separate thread.
 This class is automatically wrapped in JNI and Java using [SWIG](http://www.swig.org/) to provide STDIORedirectNative as a Java class so that output can be captured on the Java side.
-A top level class, STDIORedirectToLog4j extends Thread to read from STDIORedirectNative.read() and writes the output to a Log4j logger.
+STDIORedirectToLog4j extends Thread to read from STDIORedirectNative.read() and writes the output to a Log4j logger.
 A static method SR.init() can be used to instantiate STDIORedirectToLog4j threads for STDOUT and STDERR.

 STDIORedirectToLog4j can be followed to create another class that will redirect more generically to an OutputStream.